 School Enterprise Challenge

-Plan and set up a profitable business in your school with our free resources and support programme.
+Schools can plan and set up a profitable business with our free resources and support programme.
 Your donation makes a difference can support one student to learn business, entrepreneurial and transferable life skills can support 10 teachers to be trained as mentors for their students in business planning